-A four-credit integrative course is a written work that entails approximately 120 hours of work in independent study in conjunction with the mentor.
-The quality of work submitted must reflect an extensive investment in research time and writing and must demonstrate integration of theory and practice, including case material, at an advanced level.
+A four-credit integrative course requires a written work that entails approximately 120 hours of independent study in conjunction with the mentor.
+The quality of work submitted must reflect an extensive investment in research and writing and must demonstrate integration of theory and practice, including case material, at an advanced level.

 Sixteen credits are granted for the completed and accepted dissertation.

 Credit is assigned for student work that reflects doctoral level proficiency in keeping with the study hours assigned.
 The student is responsible for submitting to the mentor and the institute office all required quarterly reports, papers, evaluations, and forms documenting completion of academic work for credit to be granted.